SanketKaluskar/SummarizerApi/ReadMe.md

 ### JWTs with Claims

 The Summarization API accepts a JWT in the request's Authorization header.
-JWTs corresponding to roles from the RBAC Matrix are below.

 ```
 POST http://localhost:5232/summarizer/query HTTP/1.1